samysellami/Imdb-scala/README.md

 ## Details:
 This project is based on the popular website [IMDb](https://www.imdb.com/) which offers movie and TV show information.
-Its consist of a a web application that can present the user with different informations depending on the entered endopoint
+Its consist of a a web application that can present the user with different informations depending on the entered endpoint

 ## Requirement:
 * sbt
 * Docker

 ### Setup:
-Run a [PostgreSQL](https://www.postgresql.org/) instance with all the data loaded,
+Run a [PostgreSQL](https://www.postgresql.org/) instance with all the data loaded
 ```
 docker-compose up
 ```
-Launch the application with the following command
+Launch the application with the following commands
 ```
 cd lunatech-imdb-assessment/
 sbt ~reStart